The last 36 hours of news prove that “fairness” further poisons politics

 — NBC News (@NBCNews) October 14, 2020

-Last week, the Presidential Debate Commission formally cancelled its second scheduled debate, which was to be conducted town-hall style, after Trump refused to participate in the virtual format that was necessitated by the president’s COVID-19 diagnosis.
+Last week, the Presidential Debate Commission formally canceled its second scheduled debate, which was to be conducted town-hall style, after Trump refused to participate in the virtual format that was necessitated by the president’s COVID-19 diagnosis.
 Originally, Trump’s forfeit meant that Biden would have a solo network-televised town hall instead of a second interruption-fest with Trump.

 It was an unambiguous win, and one he’d come by honestly.
 But Trump refused to settle for claiming the sanctimonious high ground of having taken his spike ball and gone home.
 Biden will now have to compete with a Trump town hall that will take place in an overlapping time slot on NBC.